 The wild and the wilderness call to her and attract her to themselves.
 But little did she know that the same wilderness she loves so much would make her stand at such a difficult point in her life where she might lose everything she holds dear.

 She has an encounter with the Florida Panther, the last known of its kind.
-Her father, a conservationist, wants to send the Panther to a zoo, whereas the village poachers want to sell it to feel themselves and their families.
+Her father, a conservationist, wants to send the Panther to a zoo, whereas the village poachers want to sell it to feed their families.
 Kiri, being an animal lover and a fan of the wild, wants to save the Panther, and for that, she must start a journey that might take her deep into the wilderness she loves so much.

 She has to figure a way for her father and the villagers to understand each other because if she doesn’t, she might lose her only home.
 She has the only family she’s been left with, and most importantly, the Panther.